-After an accident or disaster strikes, you want to get your day-to-day life back to normal as quickly as possible.
-This might be your first time filing an insurance claim and you may wonder how the insurance claims process works.
+After an accident or disaster strikes, you want to return your day-to-day life to normal as quickly as possible.
+This might be your first time filing an insurance claim, and you may wonder how the insurance claims process works.
 We asked our agents to break down four key elements of the insurance claims process you should know before filing a claim.

 After an accident or disaster strikes, it’s normal to want to get your life back on track as soon as possible.
 But depending on

 Home insurance is meant to be there as a safety net should you need it.
 Filing a home insurance claim should be an easy task, but there are some things our agents want you to know about the claims process.
 If you’ve never filed a claim or want tips to help expedite it, check out our article on how the claims process works.
 Below, we’ve asked our agents what are the most common questions they get about claims and what everyone should know.